insected/bobbae_gcp-wiki/Data-Science.md

 [Machine Learning](Machine-Learning) is a method of data analysis that automates analytical model building.
 It is a branch of artificial intelligence based on the idea that systems can learn from data, identify patterns and make decisions with minimal human intervention.

-There are common areas of interests in both Machine Learning Engineering and Data Science.
-However, some prefer to focus on the [differences](https://www.springboard.com/blog/ai-machine-learning/machine-learning-engineer-vs-data-scientist/).
-While others prefer to consider Data Scientists engaging in Machine Learning activities, especially as distinctive job functions as opposed to Data Engineering or Data Analytics.
+There are common areas of interests in both Machine Learning Engineering and Data Science and some [differences](https://www.springboard.com/blog/ai-machine-learning/machine-learning-engineer-vs-data-scientist/).

 ## AutoML Tables